-Following the Revolution, many policy initiatives and funding opportunities that were strongly supported by foreign donors and international development organizations targeted the creation of a more sustainable economy and industrial sector.
-The constitution of 2014 accounted, in an unprecedented way (Mabrouki & Ben Othmane, 2022), for environmental rights in its articles 44 and 45 on the right for clean water and a good environment, respectively (Labiadh & Gaaloul, 2022, p.
+After the revolution, many policy initiatives and funding opportunities that were strongly supported by foreign donors and international development organizations targeted the creation of a more sustainable economy and industrial sector.
+The 2014 Constitution accounted, in an unprecedented way (Mabrouki and Ben Othmane, 2022), for environmental rights in its articles 44 and 45 on the right to clean water and a good environment, respectively (Labiadh and Gaaloul, 2022, p.
 14).
-Tunisia also signed a number of international agreements that targeted the creation of a more sustainable economic development.
+Tunisia also signed a number of international agreements that targeted the realization of more sustainable economic development.

 Nevertheless, sustainable development in Tunisia is still in a rather dissatisfactory position.
-Various indicators reveal this, some of which are reported in Table 1.
-The levels of particulate matter (PM2.5) has generally increased by more than 10% between 2001-2005 and 2016-2020, although the figure stay below the average figures of the Arab World, middle income countries and the world.
-The percentage of the population exposed to at least 35 micrograms per cubic meter- which is far above the level accepted by the World Health Organization (WHO) guidelines of 10 micrograms per cubic meter- increased by about 68% in the same period exceeding 77%.
-Yet, freshwater withdrawals by industry has fallen dramatically between the same periods and was much lower than the comparable regions and the world in 2016-2020.
-These numbers, however, do not reflect most of the environmental problems faced by Tunisia as reflected in different publications of CSOs and others and discussed below.
+Various indicators reveal this, some of which are reported in Table 1 and Figure 1.
+The levels of particulate matter (PM2.5) have generally increased by more than 10 percent between 2001-05 and 2016-20, although the figure stays below the average figures of the Arab World, middle-income countries, and the world.
+The percentage of the population exposed to at least 35 micrograms per cubic meter - which is far above the level accepted by the World Health Organization (WHO) guidelines of 10 micrograms per cubic meter - increased by about 68 percent in the same period, exceeding 77 percent.
+Different CSO publications, however, suggest the presence of even harsher environmental problems.